Big Ed. The Ranger Who Led His Crew In and Made Sure They Came Out.

 The Pulaski.

 Every wildland firefighter in America has carried a Pulaski to work ever since.
 The design hasn't changed in over a hundred years because there's nothing to change.
 It's right.
-His original tool, initialed E.P. in the steel, is at the Wallace District Mining Museum; the same town he served, the same country he walked into a burning mine to save his crew.
+His original tool, initialed E.P. in the steel, is at the Wallace District Mining Museum, the same town he served, the same country he walked into a burning mine to save his crew.

 He was never compensated for it.
 The Forest Service never paid him.
 The government never acknowledged it formally.
-He just built the thing because it needed building.
+He built the thing because it needed building.

 Why Big Ed.

-We named our Full City+ dark roast after him.
-Not because it's a clever branding move.
-Because this brand came out of the Idaho and Montana backcountry, out of the fire line, out of the people who did the work and asked for nothing and got exactly that.
+We named our Medium roast after him.
+This brand came out of the Idaho and Montana backcountry, out of the fire line, out of the people who did the work and asked for nothing and got exactly that.
+Big Ed Pulaski was that person before any of them.
+The name is his.

 Drink it black.

-Spike Camp Outpost, Post Falls, Idaho
+Spike Camp Outpost, Post Falls, Idaho.

 0 comments